 All donations are gratefully received

 I have had a clear vision for this film from the start.
-Almost five years later and I’m almost there.
-But I need your support.
-There is more to be done – interviews, graphics, expert verifications and post production to drive this documentary through to completion.
+I need your support to drive this documentary through to completion.

 To make a donation of $1000 or more please contact me personally.
 I am happy to discuss corporate sponsorship and exclusive rewards for generous donors.